Pawan Bahuguna

 2. Take SSH session of multiple servers in MobaXterm.
 For this tutorial, I have only taken 2 terminal.
 The terminal will be organized in tabbed form.

-3. Once your different terminals are open, just click on “MultiExec” as shown in below screenshot.
-Once you click that button, the screen will be split into 2 parts if you have 2 terminal opened and so on.
+3. Once your different terminals are open, just click on “MultiExec” as shown in the below screenshot.
+Once you click that button, the screen will be split into 2 parts if you have 2 terminals opened and so on.

 Multiple execution Option in MobaXterm

-4. Now you can run your command on any one terminal and it will automatically run on all the terminals like below.
+4. Now you can run your command on any one terminal and it will automatically run on all the terminals like the below screenshot.

 Multi Execution Mode Linux Mobaxterm